 - The length of the urethra in women is relatively short compared with men, making it easier for bacteria to reach the bladder.

-Common symptoms of a UTI
+Common UTI Symptoms

 Most UTIs occur in the bladder and urethra and are associated with signs and symptoms that may include a frequent need to urinate, a painful or burning sensation when passing urine, strong smelling urine, urine with a cloudy appearance, blood in the urine (hematuria), and pain in the pelvic area.